adamacadamy/tutorialDocuments/python_lessons/python-flask/lessons/03-python_flask_sql_alchemy.md

-# Comprehensive Flask-SQLAlchemy Tutorial
+# Comprehensive Flask-SQLAlchemy Tutorial (Updated with Class-Based Routes)

-This guide will walk you through setting up **Flask-SQLAlchemy** with **MySQL** and **PostgreSQL**, performing CRUD operations, applying query filters, and executing raw SQL queries.
-You'll also create a simple CRUD application.
+This guide walks you through setting up **Flask-SQLAlchemy** with **MySQL** and **PostgreSQL**, performing CRUD operations, applying query filters, executing raw SQL queries, and using class-based routes for a cleaner structure.

 ---